Most Common FAQs

 White or pink film in humidifier water chamber

-Bacteria can quickly develop in the water chamber.
+Bacteria can quickly develop in the water chamber of a CPAP humidifier.
 All manufacturers recommend the use of distilled water.
 Tap water may be used on occasion.
 Each morning, empty any leftover water, rinse chamber and let air dry.
 To remove film, fill chamber with 1/3 white distilled vinegar to 2/3 tap water solution.
 Let soak for one hour.
 Rinse with clear tap water, air dry.

 Always remove water chamber unit from machine before filling with distilled water.
 Spilling water in to the machine may compromise the interior circuits, damage the machine and void the warranty.

 Mask leak is one of the most common challenges for patients.
 To assure the best CPAP mask fit and adjustment, when retiring to sleep, sit on your bed and place mask on the head/face with straps loose.
 With machine turned on and air blowing, lay down with your head on the pillow in your normal sleeping position.
 Slowly tighten your mask straps just until you get a good seal, being careful not to needlessly over tighten.
 The final step is to “seat” your mask.
 After straps are adjusted, pull the mask out and away from your face (about 2 inches) and gently lay back on face.
 This allows the dual mask cushions to inflate which will assure the best seal possible and comfortable fit.
 Mask fit varies with sleeping position, so if you fit for side or stomach sleeping, you will need to readjust if you roll to your back.
 This is why many patients train themselves to sleep solely on side or stomach (same mask fit) versus back sleeping which has a different mask fit.

 Full Face – Mask users with forehead pads/brace: tighten upper strap first, then follow with lower strap positioning and fit.